-This was a study on children with ADHD who were already receiving Ritalin therapy, to see if improving their diet in general might make a difference.
+This was a study on children with ADHD in Iran who were already receiving Ritalin therapy, to see if improving their diet in general might make a difference.
 The children were divided into two groups randomly.
 While children in both groups continued taking their usual medications, one group was also given dietary advice consisting of lists of foods called “Favored” and “Un-favored.”

 - Favored food examples: dairy, home-made fruit juices, vegetables, low-fat meats